Azure/ai-solution-accelerators-list/OpenAIDemos/README.md

 ## Summary Table
-Below is a summary list of the Azure OpenAI IP/reusable assets for Azure OpenAI:
+Below is a summary list of the Azure OpenAI IP/reusable assets:
 <br/>
 <br/>